Suspension of Operations and Location Closings Policy

 |Emergency, weather, closure, delay, operations, class closure|

-The safety of students, employees, visitors, and guests is the primary concern in making any decision about college operations.
+The safety of students, employees, visitors, and guests is the primary concern in making any decision about university operations.
 The possibility of snow, ice, or other adverse weather may affect academic activities, events, and work schedules.
 Additionally, emergency situations may occur if building systems break down or an unexpected event causes for an unsafe environment.
-Whenever possible, the college will continue scheduled operations, including student activities and events, and employee work, to the extent that students, faculty, and staff can travel safely to and from the affected location and remain in the location safely.
+Whenever possible, the university will continue scheduled operations, including student activities and events, and employee work, to the extent that students, faculty, and staff can travel safely to and from the affected location and remain in the location safely.

-Closure of College Location to Students: The college facility is closed to all students and community members.
+Closure of University Location to Students: The university facility is closed to all students and community members.
 All in person academic and community activities are suspended, including but not limited to in person study groups and information sessions.
 In person student resources such as computer rooms are closed.
 Online or virtual student resources remain unaffected.
 The facilities are locked.
 Employees are expected to perform their work and continue normal business operations, unless directed by the governor otherwise.
 Employees who believe conditions are unsafe to travel to work and are required to do so, may charge appropriate accruals as approved.

 Essential employees: At the start of the academic year, each campus shall identify which employees are anticipated to be essential during an emergency or extraordinary circumstance and such identification as essential should be clearly communicated to affected employees and their supervisor.
 In general, essential employees shall be those employees whose duties include continuing care and/or safety of, students, or property; maintaining mission critical systems; or emergency response, relief and recovery.